melkorCBA/OOP-Concepts/README.md

 ### definition

 ```
-Hiding internal details and showing functionality is known as abstraction.
+Hiding internal (implementation) details and showing functionality is known as abstraction.
 ```

 ```